Consent Order vs Binding Financial Agreement

 - Consent Orders are often preferred when parties have reached an amicable agreement and want the reassurance of court approval regarding fairness, or when parenting orders need to be included with financial orders.

-- BFAs may be considered when parties want to keep their financial affairs entirely private from the court at the time of agreement, wish to explicitly oust court jurisdiction, or are entering into agreements before or during a relationship to protect specific assets, provided they are willing to meet the strict legal requirements and associated costs.
+- Choose BFAs for maximum privacy, to keep financial matters from the court, to explicitly oust court jurisdiction, or to make agreements before or during a relationship to protect specific assets.
+This is recommended only if you accept strict legal requirements and the related costs.

-Given the complexities, it is crucial to obtain independent legal advice from a specialist family lawyer to determine which option is most appropriate for your individual situation.
-When formalising agreements about property, finances, and sometimes spousal maintenance after a relationship breakdown in Australia, the two main legal pathways are Consent Orders and Binding Financial Agreements (BFAs).
-They have distinct features, requirements, and implications.
-Here’s a comparison:
+Given the complications, it is necessary to obtain independent legal advice from a specialist family lawyer to determine which option is most appropriate for your individual situation.
+When formalising agreements on property, finances, and, sometimes, spousal maintenance after a relationship breakdown in Australia, the two main legal pathways are Consent Orders and Binding Financial Agreements (BFAs).
+They possess distinct features, requirements, and implications.

 Feature | Consent Orders | Binding Financial Agreement (BFA) |